astralfrontier/peppermile.org/src/grand-adventure.md

 ## Words

-A Word is a verb, noun, adjective, or phrase with special significance in the game.
+Words are verbs, nouns, adjectives, or phrases.
-Words tell your group about the actions you are performing, and optionally give you special rules for performing those actions.
+Words tell your group about the actions you are performing.
+For example, "Attack", "Giant Ogre", "Sneakily", and "Crystal Sword" are all Words.

-Words are intended to take the basic power of PbtA moves - characterizing a PC by describing what they can do - at a much finer resolution.
+Words are intended to take the basic power of PbtA moves at a much finer resolution.
-Instead of a move that comes prebaked and complete, you can synthesize new moves by assembling Words.
+Instead of a move that comes pre-baked and complete, you can synthesize new moves by assembling Words.
 {.directors-cut}

-A Word can contain multiple English words.
-"Giant Lizard" is a Word in the game-mechanical sense.

-**Words signal intention**.
+Words signal intention.
 "Confront" and "Avoid" mean different things in the fiction, even if they use the same rules.
 "Defeat" is not the same as "Kill", or "Assassinate".
 Listen to what the Word tells you, and honor what it means.
-Words can come with a description that explain their meaning more clearly.
+Words can come with a description to clarify what they mean.
+The MC should narrate outcomes consistent with the Words the players use.

 Words doing what they say should be the whole driving force behind taking new words during advancement.